 Free up their hands – provide a basket.
+When the hands are full, impulse items stay on the shelves.
 Don’t just have a basket at the doors; instruct your employees to walk up to the shopper with a basket and say – not ask – Here’s a basket for you.
 Studies have shown up to a 21% increase in average ticket from shoppers who use baskets.

 Catch their attention – have a display that moves.
 Add a train, a small ferris wheel, or something else that goes around in a circle.
 Guys in particular will stop and watch it which gets them to consider the other items you’ve displayed around it.
-(The SalesRX Gold Package has a new course on how to Merchandise your store.)
+The best place for this action is in your front windows or at the front of your store layout.

 Stop them in their tracks with a knockout item.
 Have one model with all the bells and whistles spotlit within 8 feet of your doors.
-Consider adding a red carpet leading up to it and a floor sign that includes the benefits an owner gets from such a model.
+Consider adding a red carpet leading up to it and a floor sign that includes the benefits the customer gets from such a model.
+Impulse spending occurs when the shopper can visualize the merchandise with all the bells and whistles in their own home.

-Tickle their impulsive nature with an item at the counter.
-Pre-wrap an item under $20 and have it on the counter.
+Tickle their impulsive spending nature with an item at the counter.
+Retail displays that show a pre-wrapped item under $20 on the counter that anyone and everyone can use can help boost sales.
 Have the same item unwrapped so they can see it for themselves.

 Make it tactile by getting shoppers to touch.
 Encourage them to feel how much lighter a carbon fiber bike is with a sign Feel how much lighter.
 Encourage them to feel how soft a premium cashmere sweater is with a sign Our cashmere is like baby kisses, rub your hand across it.